by Laura Dolgy (see bio below)

 If you haven’t looked into healing your psoriasis with wet or dry wrap therapy, then look no further.
 Many psoriasis sufferers have felt relief from these two therapies.
 For more information on wet wrap therapy, make sure to check out our post: Our Eczema Trials: Wet Wrap Therapy.
 Alternatively, for dry wrap therapy, take a look at our blog post: Our Eczema Trials: Dry Wrap Therapy.

-If you or your little one are experiencing psoriasis on arms or legs exclusively, then these WrapESoothe Body Bands for both children and adults are just the ticket.
+If you or your little one are experiencing psoriasis on arms or legs exclusively, then these Eczema Bandages for both children and adults are just the ticket.
 These bands work exceptionally well for wet wrapping, as they help balms and creams penetrate the skin for full relief.

 3. Reduce Stress

-A huge trigger of psoriasis tends to be stress.
+Rounding out number three on our list of natural remedies for psoriasis…….a huge trigger for psoriasis tends to be stress.
 There are many different activities and hobbies you can take on to help reduce and manage your stress levels such as yoga, meditation and exercise.
 Getting a professional massage can also help reduce your stress!

 Similarly to eczema, psoriasis can be relieved with UVB phototherapy.
 Similarly to natural sunlight, this ultraviolet light penetrates skin and slows the growth of affected skin cells.